ShubhamK-Yadav/Darwin-Project-FL/README.md

 Follow instructions in the original [ITUNet-for-PICAI-2022-Challenge](https://github.com/Yukiya-Umimi/ITUNet-for-PICAI-2022-Challenge/tree/main) to run preprocessing and classification steps.
 These are prerequisites before proceeding to FL training.

 ### 4. Generate Federated Client Splits
-Run the following script to split your data among clients:
+Run the following script to split your data among clients (run this script whenever you change the number of clients):
 ```bash
 python generate_split.py --num_clients 5 --data_path /path/to/data
 ```